algorandfoundation/specs/dev/ledger.md

   global state associated with this application.
 This field is encoded with msgpack field `approv`.

+  For Version 3 or lower TEAL programs, the cost of the program as determined by the Stateful TEAL `Check` function must not exceed 700.

-  The cost of the program during execution must not exceed 700.
+  For Version 4 or higher TEAL programs, the cost of the program during execution must not exceed 700.

 - A mutable Stateful TEAL "Clear State" program (`ClearStateProgram`), executed when an opted-in user forcibly removes the local application state associated